nuitrcs/r_ggplot_july2018/readme.md

 # Software and Files

 For this workshop, you'll need to install some R packages and download the workshop files from this repository.
+See below.

-Slides are available to download separately at the links below.
+Slides are available to download separately at the links below; click on the link (which goes to Box), then choose the download option if you want.
 They are relatively large files (~250MB).

 * [Keynote](https://northwestern.box.com/s/j5cedht1d28nl0kmgpil4q7trwhh446v)
 * Powerpoint: *coming soon*